EquinoxAlpha/mdeleter/README.md

 TOKEN=yourtoken python3 main.py
 ```

 Obviously you need to replace yourtoken with your Discord account's token.
-Doing this will be left as an exercise for the reader.
+Finding the token will be left as an exercise for the reader.

 ## Configuration